BellaObonyo/Instagram-Replica/README.md

 #### The app is about uploading q
 #### *Cynthia Bella Obonyo*
 ## Project Description
+    This is an Instagram Replica-it allows the user to create an instagram account,make posts,delete posts,make comments and like posts

 ## Setup/Installation Requirements
     - Download a file in the code section to the desired folder